Please ensure that you have read the Information Page for this exercise before submitting an application.

 High Court skills and abilities

-For this exercise, a new set of skills and abilities has been developed.
-Like the competency framework, the set of skills and abilities are based on the Judicial Skills and Abilities Framework used by the judiciary and the Judicial College.
+Candidates are assessed at every stage of the selection process against the High Court skills and abilities which are based on the Judicial Skills and Abilities Framework used by the judiciary and the Judicial College.

 Registering your profile

 Please register and create your profile

 Please note that the information you provide in the career history and legal experience section of your online account will be provided to the panel alongside your CV.